How I Topped English Extension 1 For The State – Helen Chen

 Posted on January 14, 2014 by Helen Chen

-There are no shortcuts to doing well in the HSC, so putting in a lot of time and effort is essential.
+Do you want to know how I topped English Extension 1 for NSW?
+Well, there are no shortcuts to doing well in the HSC, so putting in a lot of time and effort is essential.

 If, however, you have already overcome the initial hurdles of finding motivation and practising self-discipline, here are a few tips to make your essays stand out from all the rest.